jansenpenido/ui5-pwa-todo-list/README.md

 Upon accessing the application from a touch device, you'll be prompted to add it to your home screen, so that it'll work just like a native mobile application, including full-screen interaction and offline support.

+The app 'clipboard' icon was designed by [Juliia Osadcha](https://juliiaosadcha.com/).

 ![Add to homescreen prompt](img/screenshot_1.png)
 ![PWA running on the device](img/screenshot_2.png)